COMET: Neural Cost Model Explanation Framework: Conclusion

-We formalized desirable properties of explanations for x86 cost models.
-We presented \tool{}, the first approach for efficiently generating faithful, generalizable, and interpretable explanations for x86 cost models such as the ML model Ithemal.
-Our results show that \tool{} can generate accurate and useful explanations that indicate potential sources of errors in the cost models.
-We believe that \tool{}'s explanations can be used for debugging ML-based cost models, improving trust in the workings of highly accurate ML-based cost models, and accelerating their real-world adoption.
+We presented \tool{}, the first approach for efficiently generating faithful, generalizable, and interpretable explanations for neural cost models.
+Our results show that \tool{} can generate accurate and useful explanations that indicate potential sources of errors.
+We believe that \tool{}'s explanations can be used to improve trust in the workings of neural cost models and accelerate their real-world adoption.